DanySafatli/buildfreshvm/README.md

 ##Requirements

-machine with at least 8 GB ram and at least 10 GB memory for one instance
+Machine with at least 8 GB ram and at least 10 GB memory for one instance

 ## License